This article will show you how to plot annotated correlation and microbial composition heatmaps with microViz.

 ))

-Additionally, with the scale_y_dendrogram function from the ggh4x package you can add a visualisation of the hclust dendrogram to the y axis.
-See: https://teunbrand.github.io/ggh4x/articles/PositionGuides.html#dendrograms
+Additionally, with the scale_y_dendro function from the legendry package you can add a visualisation of the hclust dendrogram to the y axis.
+See: https://teunbrand.github.io/legendry/reference/scale_y_dendro.html

 Other stuff